SilencedGoose/Potato-Smart-Campus/README.md

 ## How to run the program (on windows)

 1. Run `cd potato-main`
-2. Run `wsl`
-3. Login to your user account (with root perms) using `su username`, replacing "username" with your username
-4. Run `sudo mix deps.get` to install dependencies
+2. Run `mix deps.get` to install dependencies
+3. On the sensor nodes, rename `old.iex.exs` to `.iex.exs`
-5. Run `iex --name bob@ipaddr --cookie "secret" -S mix` and `iex --name alice@ipaddr --cookie "secret" -S mix` on separate terminals to start the potato program - replace "ipaddr" with the ip address of the node
+4. Run `iex --name bob@ipaddr --cookie "secret" -S mix` and `iex --name alice@ipaddr --cookie "secret" -S mix` on separate terminals to start the potato program - replace "ipaddr" with the ip address of the node
-6. Run `Server.run()` and `SensorNode.run()` on separate terminals to start the server and sensor node nodes
+5. Run `Server.run()` and `SensorNode.run()` on separate terminals to start the server and sensor node nodes